Vermont Veterans Benefits

 Vermont Commercial Driver Licence Military Skills Test Waiver

-Veterans also need to provide evidence that they:
+Veterans must provide evidence they:

-- are exempt from the CDL requirements
+- are exempt from CDL requirements

-Vermont’s Medals for Veterans
+Vermont Medals for Veterans

 These medals are not given automatically, veterans must apply for them or have someone apply for them on their behalf.

 Vermont Financial Help For Veterans

 The Vermont Veteran Assistance Fund is meant to offer financial relief to veterans dealing with economic difficulties.
 This relief is offered as a one-time grant to help pay for housing, utilities or other “critical needs.”